davidavdav/JSObjectLiteral.jl/README.md

 ## `@js` expression

 Parses the Julia expression as a javascript object iteral.
-String literals need to be doubly quoted.
+It can be called either as `@js expression` or `@js(expression)`, the latter case explicitly delimits the extent of the expression being parsed by the macro.

 ### Example